raiden-network/raiden/docs/rest_api.rst

 .. http:get:: /api/(version)/pending_transfers/(token_address)/(partner_address)

-   Like above, but limited to the specified channel.
+   Limits the response to pending transfers of the specified token and channel.

    **Example Request**: